truongmleon/Calico/README.md

 # Calico

 Calico is a static-site generator that I made because I'm tired of using the ones already on the internet.
-This is in development, but I have decent hopes.
+I made it so it's the easiest static-site generator you will ever use.
+Perhaps I'll make some themes too.
+The plan is to use Calico make blogs and website portfolios.

 ## How to Use Calico